-This protocol has been optimized for total RNA.
-The minimum amount of starting material for cDNA synthesis is 1 ng of total RNA.
-However, if your RNA sample is not limiting, we recommend that you start with 20-1,000 ng of total RNA for cDNA synthesis.
-Please note that if you are starting from >100 ng of total RNA, you must follow the guidelines in Table II to dilute your first-strand cDNA product before proceeding with ds cDNA amplification (Section D).
+This protocol has been optimized for both total RNA and poly A+ RNA.
+The minimum amount of starting material for cDNA synthesis is 2 ng of total RNA or 1 ng of poly A+ RNA.
+However, if your RNA sample is not limiting, we recommend that you start from 1 μ g of total RNA or 0.5 μ g of poly A+ RNA for cDNA synthesis.
+Please note that if you are starting from >100 ng of total RNA, you must follow the guidelines in Tables I & II to dilute your first-strand cDNA product before proceeding with cDNA amplification (Section C).

 We strongly recommend use of the Advantage® 2 PCR Kit (Cat.
 Nos.
-639206 & 639207) for PCR amplification.
+639206 & 639207) for PCR amplification (Section C).
 This kit includes the Advantage 2 Polymerase Mix, which has been specially formulated for efficient, accurate, and convenient amplification of cDNA templates by long-distance PCR (LD PCR; Barnes, 1994).